PROJECT ACCELERATOR PROGRAMME

 Incorporation to the GAEM Accelerator programme: in 2012

-Cellular Immune Tolerance Therapy employs dendritic cells pulsed with myelin peptides to regulate the autoimmune attack on myelin.
+Cellular Immune Tolerance Therapy employs dendritic cells from patients pulsed with myelin peptides to regulate the autoimmune attack on myelin.

 It is a pioneering technique worldwide that seeks to achieve greater efficiency and minimize side effects.

-Phase Ib was initiated in June 2015 in patients with progressive and relapsing-remitting multiple sclerosis, and with Neuromyelitis Optica, in order of evaluating the safety of the treatment.
+Phase Ib was initiated in June 2015 with 12 patients with progressive and relapsing-remitting multiple sclerosis, and with Neuromyelitis Optica, in order of evaluating the safety of the treatment.

 Preclinical data show that myelin peptides are incorporated into 90% of the treated cells, resulting in improvements in the severity of Multiple Sclerosis in animal models, and have no toxic effects.

-Data from clinical phase I, completed in May 2017, prove their safety in administration to individuals.
+Data from clinical phase Ib, completed in May 2017, prove the safety of the treatment administered to individuals.